 When using absolute inactivity detection, acceleration samples are compared to a user set threshold for the user set time to determine the absence of motion.
-Inactivity is detected when a large enough number of consecutive samples are below the threshold.
-Use the absolute configuration of inactivity for implementing free fall detection.
+Inactivity is detected when enough consecutive samples are all below the threshold.
+The absolute configuration of inactivity should be used for implementing free fall detection.